Py-MDB/PyMDB-API/README.md

 # PyMDB-API

 PyMDB-API is a simple API built with Flask to manage all your CMDB related needs.
 It includes endpoints for hardware, users, facilities, operating systems, and application tokens.
-The API uses Docker and Docker Compose for easy setup and deployment.

 Features:
 - Quick development setup with Docker compose